julieenguyennn/Outbreak-Management-in-Toronto-Health-Institutions/README.md

 # READ ME BEFORE ACCESS TO DATA

 This repo features analysis of the Outbreak in Toronto Health Institutions, containing R scripts and a final PDF report.
 Data from 2020 to 2022 was examined, sourced from Open Data Toronto.
-This analysis revealed that Long-term Care Housings was more prone to witness outbreaks in Respiratory diseases.
+This analysis revealed that Long-term Care Housings was more prone to witness outbreaks in Respiratory diseases and Respiratory disease accounted for the majority of outbreaks occured in Toronto.

 Guide to this repo:
 1. The final report can be found in outputs